APPLY NOW HERE :: FREE REGISTERATION ONLINE

 Notes:

-In photoshop Rulers, the measure tool, guides, and grids help you position images or elements precisely across the width or length of an image.
+In Photoshop Rulers, the measure tool, guides, and grids help you position images or elements precisely across the width or length of an image.

 Photoshop Rulers: To display or hide rulers, Choose View > Show Rulers or Hide Rulers.
 When visible, rulers appear along the top and left side of the active window.

-You can change the rulers’ zero origin by dragging diagonally down onto the image.
-The ruler origin also determines the grid’s point of origin.
+You can change the rulers’ zero origins by dragging diagonally down onto the image.
+The ruler’s origin also determines the grid’s point of origin.
 To snap the ruler origin to guidelines or gridlines, choose View > Snap to Guides or View > Snap to Grid, before dragging.
-To reset the ruler origin to its default value, double-click the upper left corner (origin) of the rulers. |
+To reset the ruler origin to its default value, double-click the upper left corner (origin) of the rulers.

 • Choose File > Preferences > Units & Rulers to open preference window.